 Nicole Climanova

-4-story building in Utrecht, the Netherlands, 16 meters tall, built with 99%;recycled materials.
+A 4-story building in Utrecht, the Netherlands, 16 meters tall, built from 99% recycled materials.

-Alessandro Zena, the architect, shows with his project the great possibilities of recycling materials and that they can also be used to build fairly high buildings.
+With this project, the architect, Alessandro Zena, shows just how much is possible with recycled materials — and that they can be used to build fairly tall structures, too.

-Because the building is close to a train station, the old platform sections were used for the foundations, and the old yellow signboards were incorporated into the facade.
+Because the building sits close to a train station, old platform sections were used for the foundations, and the old yellow station signs were worked into the façade.

-The window was restored from a postwar garage designed by Willem Dudok, a famous Dutch modernist architect.
+The window was salvaged from a postwar garage designed by Willem Dudok, the famous Dutch modernist architect.

-The foundation of the building is made of cellular glass, a material created from recycled glass that can no longer be turned into glass.
-It's a very robust material, plus it can be used again after demolition.
+The foundation is made of cellular glass, a material created from recycled glass that can no longer be turned back into glass.
+It's very durable, and it can be reused again after demolition.

-The floors are made with a mix of cement and recycled concrete, reducing the amount of cement used by 20%.
+The floors are made with a mix of cement and recycled concrete, cutting the amount of cement used by 20%.

-The main building material is laminated lumber from the demolition of a school in Rotterdam.
+The main building material is laminated lumber salvaged from the demolition of a school in Rotterdam.

-In order to reinforce the environmental message, one of the façade walls is covered with a wooden mosaic made from leftover building material, and it serves as a refuge for birds, insects and bats.
+To reinforce the environmental message, one of the façade walls is covered with a wooden mosaic made from leftover building material, and it doubles as a shelter for birds, insects, and bats.

-The building already houses designer offices and a business center, and by the end of 2021 plans to open a store with recycled materials and a garden on the top floor.
+The building already houses design offices and a business center, and by the end of 2021 there are plans to open a store selling recycled materials, along with a garden on the top floor.